Nepal

 Royal square of Patan

-Patan Durbar Square, built of red bricks, was the royal residence of the former Malla rulers and a wonderful example of Newari architecture © RPBaiao
+Built of striking red bricks, Patan Durbar Square served as the royal residence of the Malla rulers and stands as a masterpiece of Newari design. © RPBaiao

 golden temple Buddhist monastery patan kathmandu